 There is insufficient data to compare the bioavailability of iron from ferric sodium EDTA against the bioavailability of iron from forms of iron currently permitted in the Code other than ferrous sulphate.
 Under test conditions where test meals are high in phytic acid (a potent inhibitor of iron absorption), the iron in ferric sodium EDTA is two to three times better absorbed and incorporated into red blood cells than the iron in ferrous sulphate.
 Ferric sodium EDTA reduces the effect of the inhibitor phytic acid.
-The iron from ferrous sulphate under these conditions.
+The iron from ferric sodium EDTA can be said to be two to three times more bioavailable than the iron from ferrous sulphate under these conditions.
 It is unlikely that the usual diets of most New Zealanders and Australians will mimic these test conditions.
 Instead, the usual diets of these populations are more likely to mimic conditions where the difference in bioavailability of ferric sodium EDTA compared to ferrous sulphate has been less significant or has not been shown to be significant.
-Vegetarians may potentially benefit from ferric sodium EDTA as a new iron fortificant, because the dietary pattern of vegetarians may mimic these test conditions.
+Vegetarians may potentially benefit from ferric sodium EDTA as a new iron fortificant, because the dietary pattern of vegetarians may mimic these test conditions and vegetarians are a group with an increased risk of iron deficiency.